Authentication and authorization with Microsoft Entra ID

 Disable key and shared access signature authentication

 Microsoft Entra authentication provides a superior authentication support than that's offered by access key or Shared Access Signature (SAS) token authentication.
 With Microsoft Entra authentication, the identity is validated against Microsoft Entra identity provider.
 As a developer, you won't have to handle keys in your code if you use Microsoft Entra authentication.
-You'll also benefit from all security features built into the Microsoft identity platform, such as Conditional Access that can help you improve your application's security stance.
+You'll also benefit from all security features built into the Microsoft Identity platform, such as Conditional Access that can help you improve your application's security stance.

 Once you decide to use Microsoft Entra authentication, you can disable authentication based on access keys or SAS tokens.